Vets-Who-Code/Frontend-Op-Quals/docs/FeFeOpQual.md

 - https://www.figma.com/

-## JS II
+## JS debugging

-- Nodejs
+- Use console.log statements
+- Stretch: use in browser break points

+## JS browser dependencies

-  - Install JS dependencies via npm
+- Load JS dependencies via link tags
-  - Use bundler (Parcel or Webpack)
+- Ensure JS dependencies are ordered and don't break each other

+## JS npm

+- Install npm dependencies and dev dependencies for a repo
-  - Create simple npm scripts
+- Run npm scripts

+## JS bundles

+- Use a JS bundler

+## JS Babel

-- JS
+- Use new JS features
-  - Understand scope
-  - Understand closures
-  - Understand hoisting
+- Use async/await
+- Use `let` and `const`
-  - Use higher order array functions (`map`, `filter`)
+- Use Arrow functions
-  - Perform AJAX requests
+- Use Rest/Spread operators

+## JS Advanced

-  - Use Promises
+- Use fetch api
-  - Parse/stringify JSON data
+- Parse and stringify JSON
-- Debug
-  - Troubleshoot using breakpoints in VS Code/browser
+- Hide variables in functions (closure?)
+- Use global variables in functions (scope?)
+- Use object destructuring

-- JS Testing
+## JS Testing

-  - Setup Jest
+- Use Jest
-  - Run Jest tests
+- Use Jest mocks
-  - Create expectations/assertions
-  - Spy on functions
-  - Mock functions
-- Deploy to Static content provider (netlify, surge, Github pages)

-## React 0

-## React I
+## React

-- React
 - Install and run `create-react-app`
 - Render Hooks
 - Pass data via props
 - Render lists
 - Conditionally render components
 - Setup event listeners
 - Use React hooks (`useState`, `useEffect`, `useContext`)
-- ES6
-  - Understand purpose for Babel
-  - Use `let` and `const`
-  - Use Arrow functions
-  - Use `async`/`await`
-  - Use object destructuring
-- SASS
-  - Understand CSS preprocessing
-  - Understand CSS in JS
-  - Use Sass nesting
-  - Use Sass modules

-## JS III

-- JS
-  - Understand some `this` binding issues
-  - Create object constructor with `function`
-- ES6
-  - Use Rest/Spread operators
-  - Use `class`, `constructor`, method syntaxes
-  - Use `for...of` and `for...in` loops
-  - Use optional chaining
-- React
-  - Use React Router
-  - Test React components
-  - Use React Testing Library to Render containers
-  - Use `jest-dom` for assertions
-- Debug
-  - Troubleshoot browser storage (browser `application` tab)
-  - Troubleshoot data fetching (browser `network` tab )

 ## Next.js

-- Understand the difference between SPA, and SSR vs SSG
+- Explain the difference between SPA, and SSR vs SSG
 - Use `create-next-app` to generate and develop apps
 - CRUD and navigate between pages
-- Understand Next.js pre-rendering
+- Explain Next.js pre-rendering
 - Generate static content (SSG) with `getStaticProps`
 - Use `getServerSideProps` to SSR
 - _bonus_ Build dynamic routes
 - _bonus_ Create static/dynamic API routes

+## Deploy

+- Deploy to a static content provider